 Andrew has many fond memories of his time at the markets, “I remember selling books on modern Australian art to Clifford Pugh, and having his wife Marlene let out a scream when she came across a portrait of herself in one of them.
 On another occasion I was at the markets at Latrobe University when ‘Men at Work’ were playing one of their first gigs in the union building”

 In 1981 Andrew opened up his first shop, in Ringwood, and began his push for street retailing.
 Andrew recalls, “In our first week we put several tables outside the shop, which attracted a lot of customers, but at the time councils didn’t allow retailers or coffee shops to have tables on the footpath, so we were forced to shut them down.”
 It was the same story in 1983, when Andrew opened a store in Ivanhoe, where a council officer had told him “You’ll never be allowed tables outside the store.”
 This didn’t deter Andrew, and after repeated requests was granted the first street trading licence for retailing goods in Banyule.
 Over the next 35 years Andrew has seen an explosion in the level of street trading across Melbourne.

-We love being your local bookshop and 'always worth a browse'!
+We've loved being your local bookshop for so many years and being 'always worth a browse.'